flutter/website/src/docs/resources/faq.md

 ### Will Apple reject my Flutter app?

-We can't speak for Apple, but Apple's policies have changed over the years, and their App Store contains many apps built with technologies like Unity and Flutter.
+We can't speak for Apple, but their App Store contains many apps built with framework technologies such as Flutter.
+Indeed, Flutter uses the same fundamental architectural model as Unity, the engine that powers many of the most popular games on the Apple store.

-Apple has even featured Flutter apps such as [Hamilton][Hamilton for iOS].
+Apple has frequently featured well-designed apps that are built with Flutter, including [Hamilton][Hamilton for iOS] and [Reflectly][].

-Of course, Apple is ultimately in charge of their ecosystem, but our goal is to continue doing everything we can to ensure that Flutter apps can be deployed to Apple's App Store.
+As with any app submitted to the Apple store, apps built with Flutter should follow Apple's [guidelines][] for App Store submission.

 [`AboutListTile`]: {{site.api}}/flutter/material/AboutListTile-class.html
 [accessibility documentation]: /docs/development/accessibility-and-localization/accessibility